 If you really do want to be sure your data is protected, you should join forces with a leading cyber-security provider, who can implement numerous practices that will ensure your data is protected at all times.
 Once you have partnered up with a good cyber-security firm, they will offer you 24/7 support, and any malicious traffic is immediately quarantined, thus protecting against a hack.

 Your cyber-security provider would carry out some penetrative tests, simulating a real attack, and should any be successful, that door can be firmly closed.
-The IT professionals that protect online data must be as clever as the hacker, if not more so, and they employ a range of strategies to try and penetrate your network protection, using old and new hacking technology.
+The IT professionals who protect online data must be as clever as the hacker, if not more so, and they employ a range of strategies to try and penetrate your network protection, using old and new hacking technology.

 Educating your Employees

-It is essential that you monitor all network activity, and the best way to do that is to enlist the help of a leading cyber-security provider, who can put into place a number of systems that monitor, identify and quarantine any malicious files.
+It is essential that you monitor all network activity, and the best way to do that is to enlist the help of a leading cyber-security provider, who can put into place a number of systems that monitor, identify, and quarantine any malicious files.
 It simply isn’t worth the risk of leaving your network unprotected, and by talking to a market leader in cyber-security, your data will always be protected.